datracka/CitizenWindow/README.md

 * `$ yarn build`

-a new `dist` folder is created with frontend assets ready to be share in a webserver.
+a new `dist` folder is created with frontend assets ready to be shared in a webserver.

 ## development